 Japanese silicone cock rings.
 Image via

 On the whole, sex toys hang out in regulatory limbo.
-The FDA only pays attention to them if they fall under the category of medical devices, which means the tiny handful of vibrators that are presented as therapeutic massagers.
-It’s the manufacturer’s decision to classify their toys as therapeutic or not, so the majority of vibrators—not to mention all other sex toys—elude the FDA's gaze.
+America's Food and Drug Administration only pays attention to them if they fall under the category of medical devices, which means the tiny handful of vibrators that are presented as therapeutic massagers.
+It’s the manufacturer’s decision to classify their toys as therapeutic or not, so the majority of vibrators – not to mention all other sex toys – elude the FDA's gaze.

 When I called the FDA to better understand this process, Morgan Liscinsky from their Press Office confirmed that no, they do not regulate sex toys.
 She politely suggested I contact the CPSC to see if anal beads and such fall under their jurisdiction.
 As it turns out, they do.
 Kind of.

 The CPSC is a sort of regulatory catchall in America, and according to their website, a watchdog for thousands of products from acetaminophen to xylene.
 These folks are everywhere, banning lead paint on toys and slapping the do-not-remove label on your mattress.
 However, whereas the FDA does pre-market testing before giving a product their stamp of approval, the CPSC does not.
 I spoke with Alex Filip, Deputy Director of the CPSC, to see what they do instead.